Intra-aortic balloon pumps (IABP) are used in the intensive care setting to provide haemodynamic assistance to patients in cardiogenic shock.

-The device is comprised of a catheter introduced via the femoral artery, which extends retrogradely to the proximal descending thoracic aorta.
+The device is comprised of a catheter introduced via a femoral artery sheath, which extends retrogradely to the proximal descending thoracic aorta.
 A balloon is located at the end of the catheter, spanning 26-28 cm in length, which is rapidly inflated at the beginning of diastole and rapidly deflated at the end of diastole.
 The balloon is inflated with helium.

 As the balloon forcibly inflates it displaces blood both forwards and backwards, known as diastolic augmentation.
-As such it provides not only additional forward momentum to the blood in the distal descending aorta but more importantly increases perfusion to the vessels arising from the arch of the aorta, most importantly the coronary arteries which are perfused primarily during diastole 1-2.
+As such it provides not only additional forward momentum to the blood in the distal descending aorta but more importantly increases perfusion to the vessels arising from the aortic arch and ascending aorta, most importantly the coronary arteries which are perfused primarily during diastole 1,2.

 Some catheters are radiolucent except for a distal radio-opaque marker.
 If the film is obtained during diastole then the balloon can be seen as a radiolucent oblong aligned with the thoracic aorta 1.

 The balloon should be located in the proximal descending aorta, just below the origin of the left subclavian artery.
 This ideally results in the balloon terminating just above the splanchnic vessels 3.

 Complications may occur in around 30% of cases 4 can be divided into those relating to balloon function and those related to balloon positioning.

 - aortic dissection (1%) 4 or large vessel arterial dissection during insertion